A. K. Hangal

 Avtar Kishan Hangal (1 February 1914 – 26 August 2012) was an Indian freedom fighter and actor.
-His most notable roles are as Ram Shastri in Aaina (1977), as the Inder Sen in Shaukeen, as Bipinlal Pandey in Namak Haraam, as Imaam Saa'b in Sholay, as Anokhelal in Manzil and the antagonist in Prem Bandhan and the 16 films he did with Rajesh Khanna.
+His most notable roles are as Ram Shastri in Aaina (1977), as Inder Sen in Shaukeen, as Bipinlal Pandey in Namak Haraam, as Imaam Saa'b in Sholay, as Anokhelal in Manzil and the antagonist in Prem Bandhan and the 16 films he did with Rajesh Khanna.
 He has acted in around 225 Hindi films in a career spanning from 1966 to 2005.

 Early life

-Avtar Kishan Hangal was born in Sialkot in the Punjab Province of Undivided India (now in Punjab, Pakistan) into a Kashmiri family who had long settled in Punjab.
-His parents were Kashmiri Pandits who traced their ancestry to Srinagar.
-He spent his childhood and youth in Peshawar, in the North-West Frontier Province (now in Khyber Pakhtunkhwa), where he had performed in theatre for some major roles.
+Avtar Kishan Hangal was born in Sialkot in the Punjab Province of British India (now in Punjab, Pakistan) into a Kashmiri Pandit family.
+He spent his childhood and youth in Peshawar, North-West Frontier Province where he had performed in theatre for some major roles.
 His family home was inside Reti Gate as mentioned in his memoirs.
 His father's name was Pandit Hari Kishan Hangal.
 His mother's name was Ragia Hundoo.
 He had two sisters.
 Bishan and Kishan.
 He was married to Manorma Dar from Agra.

-Hangal started his career as a tailor in peshawar.
+Hangal started his career as a tailor in Peshawar.
 Along with that he was an active participant in the Indian freedom struggle from 1929 to 1947.
 He joined Shree Sangeet Priya Mandal, a theatre group in Peshawar in 1936 and continued to act in many plays in undivided India till 1946.
 Following his father's retirement, the family moved from Peshawar to Karachi.
 He was jailed in Karachi because he was a communist for two years from 1947 to 1949.
 After his release, he moved to India and settled in Mumbai.
 Once in Mumbai, He was involved with the theatre group IPTA along with Balraj Sahni and Kaifi Azmi, both of whom had Marxist leanings.
 He later acted in many plays in theatres in India from 1949 to 1965.